jlhood/jlhood.github.io/_pages/books.md

 ## Recommended Reading

 This is a list of books I recommend reading.
 If this list seems overwhelming, try the marathon strategy I describe in [Tips for New Software Developers](/tips-for-new-software-developers/).
 Establish a routine of reading for 20-30 minutes a day.
 What works best for me is to have a set time each day that I read, but there are other strategies as well.
-If 20-30 minutes is even too intimidating, make [Mini Habits](https://www.amazon.com/Mini-Habits-Smaller-Bigger-Results/dp/1494882272) the first book you read.
+If 20-30 minutes seems too intimidating, make [Mini Habits](https://www.amazon.com/Mini-Habits-Smaller-Bigger-Results/dp/1494882272) the first book you read.

 ### Personal/Career Development